-This limited warranty will be in effect from (1) the date of delivery to the first retail consumer, or (2) the date the Product is first put into use, whichever occurs first and for the applicable period below:
+This warranty will be in effect from (1) the date of delivery to the first retail consumer or (2) the date the Product is first put into use, whichever occurs first and for a period of:

-TWENTY-FOUR (24) consecutive months, for private use owners

-2. TWELVE (12) consecutive months, for commercial use owners.
+TWENTY-FOUR (24) CONSECUTIVE MONTHS, for private use owners and TWELVE (12) CONSECUTIVE MONTHS for commercial use owners.
 However, the warranty coverage period on a snowmobile delivered between June 1st and December 1st of a given year will expire November 30th of the applicable year.
-A Product is used commercially when it is used in connection with any work or employment that generates income during any part of the warranty period.
-A Product is also used commercially when, at any point during the warranty period, it is licensed for commercial use
+A Product is used commercially when it is used in connection with generating income or any work or employment during any part of the warranty period.
+A Product is also used commercially when, at any point during the warranty period, it has commercial tags or is licensed for commercial use.